ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 Once IQ-TREE has finished running, you’ll see that it has generated a number of output files.
 The log file (`nucPartition.nex.log`) very helpfully contains a description of the information stored in each file.

+**NOTE**: If your operating system settings are configured such that file extensions are not shown, this file will appear as `nucPartition.nex`.

 ---

 Use the output files to answer the following questions: